Azzyew/countries-challenge/README.md

 ### Useful resources

-- [Dark Mode with TailwindCSS](https://dev.to/naomipham_/how-to-create-darklight-mode-with-react-and-tailwind-59e0) - This helped me to get a better understanding of how to build the dark/light mode with TailwindCSS
+- [Dark Mode](https://www.davegray.codes/posts/light-dark-mode-nextjs-app-router-tailwind) - This helped me to get a better understanding of how to build the dark/light mode with TailwindCSS and next-themes
 - [REST Countries API docs](https://restcountries.com) - Always important to read the docs of the API to better understand its endpoints and field types

 ## Author